Download Model

 - If not cached, it fetches

-- The binary is opened via
+- The process opens the binary via

 Cache Directory¶

-The default cache directory is platform-specific:
+The default cache location is platform-specific:

 | Platform | Default Path |